 We all need hope.
 Without hope, life becomes unbearable, even unlivable.
-But we need to choose carefully where we pin our hope, lest we be misled.
+But we need to choose carefully where we pin our hope, lest we are misled.

 Suppose we are lost in a desert and see mirages around us.
 If we hope to find water in a mirage, that hope will delude and destroy us.
 But suppose a reliable guide appears and promises to lead us to an oasis.
-Putting our hope in that guide will keep us moving and will save our life.
+Putting our hope in that guide will save our life.

 Thankfully, we have a reliable guide: Krishna, our indwelling Lord.
 He is not just a guide to the oasis; he is himself the oasis, for he is the reservoir of all pleasure.
 When we connect lovingly with him, we start accessing and relishing his attractiveness.
 Bhakti-yoga is the process that establishes and enriches our loving connection with Krishna – it is the path from the desert to the oasis.

 While treading this path, whenever we feel discouraged in our bhakti practice, we can take hope from Krishna’s assurance that he swiftly delivers the devoted (Bhagavad-gita 12.07).
 This hope in Krishna’s benevolence will energize us to practice bhakti determinedly till we become lovingly absorbed in him.
 On thus reaching that divine oasis, we can drink fully and forever from the ocean of his unlimited glories.